fengjixuchui/HyperVisor-Injector/README.md

-##  WHAT IS THE BENIFITS THAT COME WITH BUYING PRIVATE SOURCE CODE?
+##  WHAT ARE THE BENIFITS THAT COME WITH BUYING THE PRIVATE SOURCE CODE?
-- It is fully private source code and you will be given a complete Hypervisor with instructions + help and support needed to get everything set up and working
+- It is fully private source code and you will be given a complete HyperVisor with instructions + help and support needed to get everything set up and working

 - UI Mode ( imgui mode of the injector )
 - you can use detours + minhook
-- decrypt offsets ( rainbow 6, warzone )
-- choose what injection format you want x86 / x64
 - IAT dumper
 - cheat engine support + other debuggers
 - offset dumper